PARC/ai-ethics/AIJ-funding-proposal.md

 ## _Who?_
-Members and employees of organizations that want to adopt a responsible and clearly defined position with regard to the societal impact of their work.
+Members and employees of organizations that want to adopt a responsible and clearly defined position with regard to the social impact of their work.
-Organizations who have already taken steps to mitigate concerns can also benefit and can contribute to the discussion and sharing of information.
+Organizations who have already taken steps to mitigate concerns can benefit and contribute to the discussion and sharing of information.

 ## _When?_
 Spring of 2019